We compare quotes from all the leading insurers

 • Hospital stays for inpatient care

-• Cancer treatments such as chemotherapy and radiation therapy
+• Cancer treatments such as chemotherapy and radiotherapy

 • Physiotherapy sessions for rehabilitation